CYX22222003/ProjectKorolev/README.md

 We initially allow medical practitioner to key in their own prompts to generate analysis reports about the session documents.
 However, this always causes inaccurate and low quality responses to be generated.
 Therefore, we provided pre-designed prompts for users to choose based on the tasks they want to perform.
 To further improve the reliablity of the responses, we employ some prompting design strategies.
 We have give instructions that provide more details about the context, specify the format of the response and set constraints about the size of response.
 In addition, we planned to include few-shots example with a standard analysis of mock session documents.
 We are planning to further fine-tune our application with more consulting session documents so that it can generate meaningful contents for mental health practitioners.

 ### Integration of editor
+Through the weekly meething with external organization PersonAI, we realize that mental health practitioners often need to add their own notes on mode of therapy after the end of each sessions.
+Therefore, we add an additional features of editor by customizing the RichTextEditor component from MUI library.
+This makes the editor more user-friendly and increases mental health practitioners' creativity in taking down the notes.

 ### Continuous Delivery and Deployment
 The current application is deployed on my Azure Cloud service personal account, which lacks secure storage for sensitive data and has limited capacity to handle a large volume of requests.
 To prepare the application for public use, we containerize the frontend web app to run an Apache server.
 We also containerize the Flask backend with a Gunicorn WSGI server.
 Furthermore, We use Docker Compose to orchestrate and streamline the interaction between the frontend and backend, we can enhance the efficiency and flexibility of deployment.
 This approach increases the likelihood of hosting the application on a more secure and robust server in the future.